 Reader Dan writes:

 Hi Joe.
-You say that George Washington Carver is “one of” your favorite food scientists.
+You said in a post I recent read that George Washington Carver is “one of” your favorite food scientists.
 Who are some of your other favorites if I may ask?
 Can you give me your top ten?

 I’m not sure if Dan is on the level here or if he’s having me on.
-But it just so happens I do have several food science heroes, whose dreamy portraits adorn my walls.
-There’s Nicholas Appert, the inventor of canning, he’s really the grandfather of modern food science.
-Alfred Bird, inventor of stable baking powder and instant pudding (custard).
-There’s Otto Rohwedder, the sliced bread guy, chocolate chemist Coenraad Van Houten, good ol’ Louis Pasteur, you can’t forget him.
-To tell you the truth “food science” encompasses so many different disciplines it’s hard to know where to leave off.
-Carver was a botanist/agronomist…in that vein I’m a big fan of agronomist Thomas Jefferson who I’m told also had a hand in writing the Declaration of something-or-other.
-Also Luther Burbank, and my all-time food hero, Norman Borlaug.
-Don’t know if you were serious or not, Dan, but thanks for the question!
+But heck I’ll bite.
+For indeed I have many food science heroes.
+Nicholas Appert springs to mind, the inventor of canning.
+He really is the grandfather of modern food science.
+I’m also an admirer of Alfred Bird, inventor of stable baking powder and instant pudding (custard).
+There’s Otto Rohwedder, the sliced bread guy, and chocolate chemist Coenraad Van Houten.
+The truth of the matter is that “food science” encompasses so many different disciplines, from biochemistry to agriculture, engineering, and sensory analysis…it’s hard to limit oneself.
+But Carver was a botanist/agronomist…so in that vein I’ll say I’m a big fan of Thomas Jefferson, an agronomist who I’m told also had a hand in writing the Declaration of something-or-other.
+Also Luther Burbank, and of course my all-time agronomy hero, Norman Borlaug.
+Don’t know if you were serious or not, Dan, but thanks for a thought-provoking question!